15 Reasons to Get Married in Sydney, Australia

 One of the things that wedding guests remember is how good the food you served was.
 Sydney’s food, ranging from surf to turf, is both creative yet simple.
 Most of all—and what really counts —it’s completely delicious.
 It is a multicultural city.
 Make your wedding guests happy by making their stomachs happy as well!

 #14: All Nationalities are Welcomed in Sydney

 Whether you’re from Australia or overseas, there won’t be a problem getting married.
-If you were born in Australia, you just need either original birth certificate OR your passport and another kind of official identification.
+If you were born in Australia, you just need either an original birth certificate OR your passport.
 If you were born overseas, it’s also those too!
-It is a multicultural society and all nationalities are welcome.
+It is a multicultural society and all nationalities are welcome 🙂

 #15: Wedding and Honeymoon in Australia

 Once you’re married in Sydney, stay and honeymoon in this charming locale.
 Besides staying indoors, you can gape at the Sydney Opera House, climb the Sydney Harbour Bridge, swim at Bondi Beach, take a romantic walk from Bondi to Coogee, sip Australian wine at Hunter Valley, watch whale migrations, and so on and so forth.